Disco-Dave/get-programming-with-fsharp/notes.md

 * To run the application just run `dotnet run` inside of the folder you just created.
 * Debugging F# works in the same in Visual Studio as it does for C#.
 Same story applies to Visual Studio Code.
 * **Note**: Notice how the string formatter of `printf`, `printfn`, and `sprintf` are type checked.
 Very cool!

+### Lesson 3: The REPL - Changing How Develop
+* The REPL or *Read Evaluate Print Loop* helps quickly test out small snippets of code.
+* The F# REPL can be started by running the following: `dotnet fsi`
+* It mentions the C# has a primitive REPL in VS2015 called C# Interactive, which appears to be absent in .Net Core 3.1.
+* Note that you have to terminate statements in `fsi` with `;;`.
+The only real reason for this is that it's what ocaml did.